 - Perform a reverse image search on any search engine to see whether the listing contains original or stolen images.
 A scammer will certainly use stolen images to make an ad listing.
 Visit our blog on reverse scammer image to learn more about it.

 Listed above are the points that explain how to identify a Craigslist scammer.
-If you are one of those people facing I got scammed on Craigslist what are my options, the next part of the article is for you.
 Moving on you will learn about how to mess with Craigslist scammers.
-If you are deeply interested in tracking a scammer you can also read our blog on track a scammer.
+If you are deeply interested in tracking a scammer, you can also read our blog on track a scammer.

 Also Read: How Do You Track a Scammer